wmtech-1/OpenVPN-Installer/README.md

 This script is based on the great work of [Nyr and its contributors](https://github.com/Nyr/openvpn-install) and [Angristan and its contributors](https://github.com/Angristan/OpenVPN-install).

 I made it because I wanted to have a more secured OpenVPN out-of-the-box with IPv6 support and log files.
 It works like the original script by Angristan and Nyr, but has support for IPv6, some bug fixes and adds log files.
-Nyr's original script uses mainly default parameters regarding encryption, and some of them are unsecure.
+Nyr's original script uses mainly default parameters regarding encryption, and some of them are insecure.
 Angristan focused at privacy and encryption.
 See [#encryption](#encryption).

 The only drawback is that you need to use a recent version of OpenVPN, because some parameters that requires TLS 1.2 are only availble since OpenVPN 2.3.3.
 Therefore I restrain the compatibility of this script to a few but widely used GNU/Linux distributions, to get a recent version of OpenVPN from trusted third-party repositories, if needed.
 That is not a complete drawback tough, because it means that you can have the latest version with all the new features and security fixes.
 See [compatibilty](#compatibility).